 1. There’s No ‘best font’ for corporate identity

 Yes, the World Wide Web is really wide, and it is possible to find lists for pretty much everything.
 Some of them are neatly crafted and might be good for checking what’s new.
 Others are no more than a collection of links put together without rhyme or reason.
 It’s always important to understand that fonts will be right or wrong for a brand based on a multiplicity of factors.
 Their efficiency can only be assessed in context.
 What works great for one company may be disastrous for the next.
-Recurring to random font lists for guidance is amateurish at best and lazy at worst, and it leads to capricious and unfortunate type choices.
+Relying on random font lists for guidance is amateurish at best and lazy at worst, and it leads to capricious and unfortunate type choices.

 2. Resist Being too trendy and modern

 Pursuing typographic trends and technological imagery can be appealing and even a perfect choice for graphics with a short lifespan.
 When font hunting, graphic designers are likely to be bombarded with images and ads featuring type families that look a lot like each other, as they all follow the latest typographic fashion.
 But trends and technology change quickly, causing brands to look aged in a matter of months.

 What do Adidas, ExxonMobil, Bloomingdale’s, and Macy’s have in common?
 They are successful brands and they use Avant Garde Gothic (or modified versions of it).
 This does not mean that, if you use the same font, their popularity will be magically transferred to your work.
 And the idea that this “will make a company look legit” is simply wrong.
 There is no competitive advantage in mimicking the typography of other successful brands, mainly because branding is about being unique, different, recognizable, and memorable.